temportalflux/integro-tabletop/Backlog.md

 - Format Args

 ## Unify mutators, criteria, and features
-- Convert `feature` block to a `mutator "feature"` block, features are granted using mutators.
+- Convert `feature` block to a `mutator-todo "feature"` block, features are granted using mutators.
 FromKDL structs which accept both mutators and features now only accept mutators.
 - Convert `criteria` into a `mutator "only_if"` (or similar name) which accepts a single criteria and any number of submutators.
 Submutations are only applied if the criteria passes.
 This replaces the usage of `criteria` in features and conditions.

 ## Conditions